Battle of Siffin: Second meeting

-Evidently not endorsed by Ali, the second meeting was convened in Udhruh in January 659, or in August-September 658, probably to discuss the succession to Ali.
+Evidently not endorsed by Ali, the second meeting was convened in Udhruh in January 659, or in August–September 658, probably to discuss the succession to Ali.
 Not part of the arbitration process, this second meeting was solely an initiative of Mu'awiya, who also invited the sons of prominent companions to take part, including Abd-Allah ibn Umar, Abd al-Rahman ibn Abi Bakr, Abd-Allah ibn al-Zubayr, al-Mughira ibn Shu'ba, and some others.
 Some of these were from Hejaz and had remained neutral throughout the conflict, perhaps lured to Udhruh by the promise of a broad shura for choosing the next caliph.
 Their presence was nevertheless a major coup, suggests Madelung, because Hejaz was still controlled by Ali at the time.
 In particular, that Abd-Allah ibn Umar accepted the invitation of Mu'awiya hints at his interest in the caliphate, contrary to the rumors showing him uninterested.
-The negotiations failed eventually, as the two arbitrators could not agree on the next caliph: Amr supported Mu'awiya, while Abu Musa nominated his son-in-law Abd Allah ibn Umar, who stood down in the interest of unity by his own account, or more likely because he was intimidated by Mu'awiya, who also publicly threatened him in the closing gala.
+The negotiations failed eventually, as the two arbitrators could not agree on the next caliph: Amr supported Mu'awiya, while Abu Musa nominated his son-in-law Abd Allah ibn Umar, who stood down in the interest of unity by his own account, or because he was intimidated by Mu'awiya, who is said to have publicly threatened him in the closing gala.